lgawin/cloudrail-si-android-sdk/README.md

 ## Get Updates

-To keep updated with CloudRail, including any new providers that are added, just add your email address to http://cloudrail.com/updates/.
+To keep updated with CloudRail, including any new providers that are added, just add your email address to https://cloudrail.com/updates/.

+## Pricing

+CloudRail is free to use.
+For all projects; commercial and non-commercial.
+We want APIs to be accessible to all developers.
+We want APIs to be easier to manage.
+This is only possible if there are free, powerful tools out there to do this.